Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 Overall, developing websites in Jamstack is more effective, easier, and allows you to create higher-quality projects.
 While traditional dev limits your possibilities for innovation.

-{% image /assets/images/etnocafe  Jamstack case study.webp Case-study-Etno-Cafe  %}
+{% image /assets/images/etnocafe  Jamstack %}

 <br>